-2.7.2.3 Type of Pharmacy (PHARTP1-PHARTP17)
+2.6.2.3 Type of Pharmacy (PHARTP1-PHARTP10)

-Household respondents were asked to list the type of pharmacy from which their medications were purchased.
-A household could list multiple pharmacies associated with their prescriptions in a given round or over the course of all rounds combined covering the survey year.
-All household reported pharmacies are provided on this file, but there was no link in the survey or in the data file enabling users to know the type of pharmacy from which a specific prescription was obtained if multiple pharmacies are listed.
-The set of variables (PHARTP1-PHARTP17) identify the types of pharmacy providers from which the person's prescribed medicines were purchased.
-The possible types of pharmacies include the following: (1) mail-order, (2) another store, (3) HMO/clinic/hospital, (4) drug store, and (5) on-line.
-A -1 value for PHARTPn indicates that the household did not report an "nth" pharmacy.
+Household respondents were asked to list the type of pharmacy from which household members purchased their medications.
+A respondent could list multiple pharmacies associated with each member's prescriptions in a given round or over the course of all rounds combined covering the survey year.
+All household-reported pharmacies are provided on this file, but there is no link in the survey or in the data file enabling users to know the type of pharmacy from which a specific prescription was obtained if multiple pharmacies are listed.
+The variables PHARTP1 through PHARTP10 identify the types of pharmacy providers from which the person's prescribed medicines were purchased.
+The possible types of pharmacies include the following: (1) mailorder, (2) another store, (3) HMO/clinic/hospital, (4) drug store, and (5) on-line.
+A -1 value for PHARTPn indicates that the household did not report "nth" pharmacy.

-2.7.2.4 Analytic Flag Variables (RXFLG-INPCFLG)
+2.6.2.4 Analytic Flag Variables (RXFLG-INPCFLG)

-There are four flag variables included on this file (RXFLG, PCIMPFLG, CLMOMFLG, and INPCFLG).
+There are five flag variables included on this file (RXFLG, IMPFLAG, PCIMPFLG, CLMOMFLG, and INPCFLG).

-The variable RXFLG indicates how the NDC for a specific prescribed medicine event was imputed.
-This variable indicates whether or not there was any imputation performed on this record for the NDC variable, and if imputed, from what source the NDC was imputed.
-If no imputation was performed, RXFLG=1.
-If the imputation source was another PC record, RXFLG=2.
-Similarly, if the imputation source was a secondary, proprietary database and not the PC database, RXFLG=3.
+RXFLG indicates whether or not there was any imputation performed on this record for the NDC variable, and if imputed, from what source the NDC was imputed.
+If no imputation was performed, RXFLG = 1.
+If the imputation source was another PC record, RXFLG = 2.
+Similarly, if the imputation source was a secondary, proprietary database and not the PC database, RXFLG = 3.